 In the darling fishing village of Hamnøy, you will find Eliassen Rorbuer, a complex that covers the northern tip of the village and extends out into the sea.

 The scenery around the rorbuer is some of the most dramatic in the Lofoten Islands as the land rises sharply out of the water.
-During winter, the white snow contrasts against the black volcanic rock.
+During winter, the white snow contrasts with the black volcanic rock.

 The cozy little red cabins provide a nice pop of color against the arctic landscapes.
 The Hamnøy rorbuer are a mix of historic cabins alongside recently built ones (the new ones retain that old charm though- don’t worry!).